scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 Basic Statistical Model
 +++++++++++++++++++++++
-Assuming the noise in each pixel :math:`d_i` in the recorded counts image follows a Poisson distribution, the total likelihood of obtaining the measured image from a model image of the expected counts :math:`\lambda_i` with :math:`N` pixels is given by:
+Assuming the data in each pixel :math:`d_i` in the recorded counts image follows a Poisson distribution, the total likelihood of obtaining the measured image from a model image of the expected counts :math:`\lambda_i` with :math:`N` pixels is given by: